The translation of this document is outdated.

 Section 62.
 The mandate of the chairperson and

-vice-chairperson of a city or municipality council shall be in
+vice-chairperson of a council shall be in effect from the moment

-co-ordinate the examination of issues in committees;
+of issues in committees;

 2) represent the local government in relations with the State